tikalk/agentic-sdlc-12-factors/docs/tabs/platform.md

-# The Tikal Agentic SDLC Platform
+# The Agentic SDLC Platform

-## The Integrated Technology Stack for High-Velocity Agentic Development
+## The Integrated Technology Stack and Architecture for High-Velocity Agentic Development.

-A powerful methodology requires a platform to support it.
-The goal is to move from a collection of disconnected tools to a single, integrated ecosystem that makes the Agentic SDLC seamless and scalable.

-The platform is not a single product but a governed stack of components where each element has a distinct role.
+The Agentic SDLC Platform is our strategic framework for transforming engineering productivity.
+It establishes an integrated, governed ecosystem that embeds AI into our core development lifecycle, built upon a collection of best-in-class tools and version-controlled practices.
+The platform structures our developers' roles as Orchestrators, enabling them to leverage AI assistants for complex problem-solving while delegating routine development to locally-run autonomous agents.

+This platform provides a scalable, secure, and cost-effective approach to AI adoption that drives measurable business value by:

+* **Boosting Developer Productivity:** Automating high-effort, low-creativity tasks to free up senior talent for critical problem-solving.
+* **Improving Code Quality:** Enforcing architectural consistency and best practices across all teams and projects.
+* **Scaling Capacity, Not Headcount:** Enabling true parallel development to increase team throughput.
+* **Providing Centralized Governance:** Ensuring complete control over AI-related costs, security, and data privacy.

+# Core Solution Architecture: The Dual Execution Loops

+The platform is built around the two primary modes of operation defined in the Playbook.

+🎯 **Synchronous Collaboration Mode ("AI as a Pair Programmer") \
+**This mode is for complex problem-solving where the developer's real-time judgment is paramount.

+* **Workflow:** The developer engages in a tight, interactive loop with their AI assistant inside their IDE.
+The developer uses their IDE to pull necessary context from the local codebase and the cloned team-ai-directives repository.

+🤖 **Asynchronous Delegation Mode ("AI as an Intern for Toil") \
+**This mode is for well-defined, larger tasks that can be delegated for autonomous completion.

+* **Workflow:** The developer creates a Mission Brief (e.g., in a Jira ticket).
+The developer then manually triggers a local autonomous agent (like All-Hands), providing it with a task file (e.g., agents.md) derived from the Mission Brief.
+* **Deliverable:** A production-ready pull request with auto-generated documentation, awaiting the final human "Great Filter" approval.

-# Platform Components
+# Platform Components & Value Proposition

-Our platform architecture is an integrated stack where each component directly enables the 12 Factors, with the Agentic SDLC CLI (spec-kit) acting as the primary orchestrator.
+Our platform architecture is an integrated stack where each component directly enables the 12 Factors.

-* **Intelligent IDE (The Developer's Cockpit) \
-**The primary interface for the entire development workflow.
-It hosts the spec-kit CLI, allowing developers to execute workflow commands like /specify and /plan directly within their coding environment, making it the central 'cockpit' for the developer.
-* **Agentic SDLC CLI (spec-kit) (The Orchestrator)**  \
-The central nervous system of the platform.
-This is the official, developer-facing tool that implements the Agentic SDLC playbook locally.
-It operates primarily within the Intelligent IDE for workflow commands (/specify, /plan, etc.) while providing standalone terminal commands for initial project setup and environment checks (init, check).
+**1. Intelligent Development Environment (The Developer's Cockpit)**

+* **Technology:** GitHub Copilot or Cursor, configured with local context sources.
+* **Value:** The primary interface for all Synchronous Mode work.
+It allows the developer to dynamically assemble context from the codebase and the cloned team-ai-directives repository for any given task.

-* **LLM API Gateway (The Control Tower) \
+**2. Central API Gateway (The Control Tower)**

-**A central proxy (e.g., a self-hosted LiteLLM server) through which **the spec-kit CLI routes** every API call to an LLM.
-This provides critical governance over costs, security, and the flexibility to route requests to different models.
-* **Knowledge System (The team-ai-directives Repository) \
-**The "shared brain" of the team.
-This version-controlled Git repository is cloned locally and provides all Reusable Foundational Modules (like principles, rules, and examples) directly to the **spec-kit CLI**.
+* **Technology:** A self-hosted LiteLLM server.
+* **Value:** Provides critical governance (cost, security, model routing) for all LLM calls from any tool or server within the platform.

-* **Autonomous Agents (The Specialist Interns) \
+**4. Autonomous Coding Agents (The Specialist Interns)**
-**These are the agent runners (e.g., All-Hands, Jules) that execute delegated **[ASYNC]** tasks.
-They are invoked by the **spec-kit CLI**, consume a standardized task definition, execute the mission, and report back with a Pull Request.

-# Developer CLI & IDE Integration (spec-kit)

-This is the official, developer-facing tool that orchestrates the entire Agentic SDLC workflow, **designed to be used directly inside the Intelligent IDE.**

-* **/constitution:** Used during Stage 0 (Setup).
-Assembles the project's foundational constitution.md file by importing principles from the team-ai-directives repository and combining them with project-specific directives.
-* **/specify:** Reads a Mission Brief from an issue tracker ticket and orchestrates the AI-driven generation of the spec.md file, creating the Git branch and file structure.
-* **/plan:** Reads the committed spec.md to generate the technical plan.md.
-* **/tasks:** Parses the plan.md and populates the corresponding issue tracker ticket with a checklist or sub-tasks.
-* **/implement:** Used during the execution phase to generate code for a specific task defined in the plan.md.
-* **/levelup:** Used during Stage 4 (Leveling Up).
-Analyzes the completed workflow, extracts a new best practice or pattern, and prepares a pull request to contribute it back to the team-ai-directives repository, closing the knowledge loop.
+* **Technology:** All-Hands, Jules, or any other agents.md-compatible runner.
+* **Value:** These agents consume a standardized task definition (e.g., agents.md) provided by the developer, execute the mission locally, and produce a new branch with a pull request, making the agent layer modular and interoperable.

+**5. Continuous Quality Framework (The Automated QA Team)**

+* **Technology:** PR-Agent for AI-assisted reviews, integrated with the existing CI/CD pipeline.
+* **Value:** Enforces Quality Gates (Factor VII) and supports Risk-Based Testing (Factor VIII) at scale.

+**6. Governance & Improvement Body (The AI Guild)**

+* **Process:** The AI Task Force weekly sync.
+* **Value:** Owns the platform's evolution and enables the Strategic Mindset (Factor I) and Team Capability (Factor XII).